metrico/qryn/README.md

 # cLoki
 #### like Loki, but for Clickhouse.

-Super experimental [Loki](https://github.com/grafana/loki) emulator based on [PromHouse](https://github.com/Percona-Lab/PromHouse) schema.
-Do not use this for anything serious!
+Super experimental [Loki](https://github.com/grafana/loki) API emulator based on [PromHouse](https://github.com/Percona-Lab/PromHouse) schema for Clickhouse.
+Compatible with Grafana Explore and [paStash](https://github.com/sipcapture/paStash/wiki/Example:-Loki)

+*Do not use this for anything serious!*

 ![ezgif com-optimize 15](https://user-images.githubusercontent.com/1423657/50496835-404e6480-0a33-11e9-87a4-aebb71a668a7.gif)